 You Can See Better

-If you are using natural lighting (a campfire, candles, lantern, etc.) the shiny surface of a mylar blanket can amplify more light toward you.
+If you are using natural lighting (a campfire, candles, lantern, etc.) the shiny surface of a mylar blanket can reflect more light (and radiant heat) toward you.

 Due to its tolerance for extremely high heat (melting temperature of 500 degrees Fahrenheit to be exact), mylar can be relatively close to an open flame.